metaphyze/gossl/README.md

 This lets you write your server in whatever language you want, and let gossl worry about the HTTPS.
 This might be useful if it's difficult to set up HTTPS in your preferred development language or framework.

-### Example: Proxy to multiple servers through a mapping and still server static content.
+### Example: Proxy to multiple servers through a mapping and serve static content also
 First, you'll need to write a proxy configuration file in json.
 Here's an example.

        {